Helvia/rag-buddy/python/scripts/README.md

 Use $ python -m python.scripts.ragc_proxy_client --help to display the script's usage information.

-To execute the script use $ python -m python.scripts.ragc_proxy_client --cache-control no-cache no-store and then enter the prompt.
+To execute the script use $ python -m python.scripts.ragc_proxy_client --cache-control no-cache no-store and then enter the prompt e.g. "I lost my card" .